microsoft/PartsUnlimitedMRP/deploy/azurestack/docs/adding_vm_images.md

 * Adds the VM image to the VM image repository
 * Removes the temporary storage account

 You'll notice at the end of the command, there was a parameter called **-CreateGalleryItem**, and the value for this, I declared as false.
 By default, when you run this command without using this parameter, a default marketplace item will be created for this particular image.
 If you recall, earlier when we deployed our Windows Server 2012 R2 VM, this was created from a marketplace image, which had an icon, desciption and more.
 For this Ubuntu image, we'll skip the marketplace creation for now, and will create a more professional, complete one later.
+Once you've executed the command, leave the PowerShell window open for later.

 If you're interested in understanding a bit more about the other parameters used with the command above, [check out the docs](https://docs.microsoft.com/en-us/azure/azure-stack/azure-stack-add-vm-image).